oskarth/experiments.oskarth.com/content/unix02.md

 #1  0x0000031f in main (argc=1, argv=0x2ff4) at ls.c:79
 ```

+Here we have two *stack frames*.
+A stack frame is created at every
+function invocation and contains arguments to the function, its return
+address, and space for local variables.

-This tells us that we are in stack frame #0 (the inner frame),
+In this case we are in stack frame #0 (the inner frame), executing
-executing instructions in `ls`, and we came from main.
-Notice that the
+instructions in `ls`, and we came from main.
+Notice that the base
-base pointer we talked about earlier, `0x31f`, is there as the start
+pointer we talked about earlier, `0x31f`, is there as the start of the
-of the other stack frame (the outer frame).
-Now you hopefully have at
+other stack frame (the outer frame).
-least some idea of where these stack frames come from.

-We will see some neat usages of this, jumping between stack frames to
-see what's going on, and other features in the video below.
+You can see a stack trace just shows you all the stack frames, which
+we have meticulously (our rather, our compile has) constructed at the
+lower level.
+There's no magic.

 ## Conclusion and demo